docker/machine/README.md

 If you have any questions we're in #docker-machine on Freenode.

+## Unit Tests

+To run the unit tests for the whole project, using the following script:

+    $ script/test

+This will run the unit tests inside of a container, so you don't have to worry about configuring your environment properly before doing so.

+To run the unit tests for only a specific subdirectory of the project, you can pass an argument to that script to specify which directory, e.g.:

+    $ script/test ./drivers/amazonec2

+If you make a pull request, it is highly encouraged that you submit tests for the code that you have added or modified in the same pull request.

 ## Integration Tests
 There is a suite of integration tests that will run for the drivers.
 In order to use these you must export the corresponding environment variables for each